St David’s Class Information Letter Summer Term

 Reading at Home

 The curriculum will be taught through topics.
-This term we will focus on a geography and science topic ‘Eco-Explorers’ where we will study Europe, North and South America and plants and animals found on those continents.
+This term we will focus on a science topic ‘MARVELlous Materials’.
+On Monday 16th April the children have been invited to dress as a superhero of their choice to launch our topic.
+This can be a fictional or real life superhero!
+We will study the properties of materials, their uses and changes.
+This will be taught alongside a superhero theme.
+Our English text this term is ‘Kensuke’s Kingdom’ by Michael Morpurgo.
 Please see the topic web on our class website page for further details.
 If you have any resources or skills which link to this topic then please let me know, as we are always looking for ways to enhance the children’s learning experiences.

 Start of Day Routine

 The gate is open from 8.40am and children must be in school by 8.55am.
 As soon as they arrive in school, children need to hang up their named belongings on their pegs and make their way into class ready to start at 8.55am.